Hrishikesh Kanitkar

 Hrishikesh Hemant Kanitkar (born 14 November 1974) is a former Indian cricketer, who briefly played Tests and ODIs.

 He is a left-handed batsman and a right-arm offbreak bowler.
-When he retired in 2015, he was one of only three batsmen to have scored over 8000 runs in the Ranji Trophy and also the only captain in the Ranji Trophy history to lift both the Elite and Plate league titles.
+When he retired in 2015, he was one of only three batsmen to have scored over 8000 runs in the Ranji Trophy and also the only captain in Ranji Trophy history to lift both the Elite and Plate league titles.

 Domestic career

 He made his first-class debut against the Sanjay Manjrekar led Mumbai cricket team at Indira Gandhi Stadium, Solapur, which was drawn in the 1994–95 Ranji Trophy.

 He scored prolifically for the Maharashtra cricket team in the Ranji Trophy and brought himself into contention for national selection.
 Although off the international scene for quite some time, Kanitkar joined the Brentwood Cricket Club in Essex for the 2006 season.
 During this season he enjoyed the English conditions, scoring over 1000 runs in the season with an average of 76.
 His highest score of 290* was against Bihar in the 2002-03 Ranji season in Tata Digwadih Stadium, where Indian would-be captain MS Dhoni was the wicket-keeper.

 Kanitkar played for the Rajasthan Ranji team as a senior player.
 In the 2010-11 Ranji Trophy season, he captained the Rajasthan team and led them to their maiden Ranji Trophy triumph after defeating Baroda in the finals.

 In December 2012, he became the 27th cricketer to play 100 Ranji Trophy matches.

 In July 2015 Kanitkar announced his retirement from cricket.